 Correlations Among Crypto Assets

-- Bitcoin (BTC) and Ethereum (ETH) maintain a correlation coefficient of 0.89 in 2025, reflecting their close market behavior.
+- Bitcoin (BTC) and Ethereum (ETH) maintain a correlation coefficient of 0.89, reflecting their close market behavior.

 - Stablecoins show a negative correlation with altcoins in 47% of institutional portfolios, aiding risk diversification.

-- Correlations between crypto assets and traditional equity markets (S&P 500) remain at 0.36, indicating limited co-movement in 2025.
+- Correlations between crypto assets and traditional equity markets (S&P 500) remain at 0.36, indicating limited co-movement.

 - 28% of institutional investors report utilizing correlation analysis to structure multi-asset crypto portfolios.